395t/review-assignments/_summaries/wu2021rethinking_1.md

 Some example:

-- Mini-batch that has the same class label
+- Mini-batches that have the same class label
 - Region of interests (RoIs) from the same image in object detection